-Some messaging patterns can generate a lot of SESSION\CREATED and SESSION\CLOSED notifications.
+Some messaging patterns can generate a lot of SESSION_CREATED and SESSION_CLOSED notifications.
 In a clustered environment this will come with some computational overhead.
-If these notifications
+If these notifications are not otherwise used they can be disabled through:

 '''

 <suppress-session-notifications>true</suppress-session-notifications>

 '''